Larry Nassar's lawyer doubts he assaulted all those women

 (CNN)Michigan Lawyer Shannon Smith is part of the defense team representing disgraced sports doctor Larry Nassar, who pleaded guilty to 10 counts of criminal sexual conduct in two state courts.

 In his first sentencing, the court heard from more than 150 people who accused him of abuse.
-Now, in the midst of his second hearing, the court has heard from 35 people so far.
+Now, in the midst of his latest hearing, the court has heard from 29 people so far.

 But in an exclusive interview with WWJ Newsradio 950 in Detroit, Smith expressed doubts about the true number of victims.

-Note: CORRECTION: This story has been updated to give the correct number of people who have given victim impact statements so far at Nassar's latest sentencing hearing.